On a combinatorial classification of fine compactified universal Jacobians: Contractible stability conditions for graphs

 Let $X$ denote the argument of the ceiling function in \eqref{ceil}.
 We observe that the latter equation can be written as

 that is

 Therefore, by property \eqref{prop1}, we conclude that equations \eqref{ceil} and \eqref{ceil2} are equivalent. \end{proof}

-Clearly, if we choose a family $\{\phi^\Gamma\}_{\Gamma\in\Ggn}$ defining a universal classical stability condition, the same proof applied to all $(e,h,A)\in\D_{g,n}$ shows that we can check if a universal stability condition is classical on half the vertices of the vine graphs.
+Clearly, if we choose a family $\{\phi^\Gamma\}_{\Gamma\in\Ggn}$ defining a universal numerical polarisation, the same proof applied to all $(e,h,A)\in\D_{g,n}$ shows that we can check if a universal stability condition is classical on half the vertices of the vine graphs.